The Shapley Value of Classifiers in Ensemble Games: Experimental evaluation

 \subsection{Scalability}

 We plotted the mean runtime of Shapley value approximations calculated from 10 experimental runs for an ensemble with $m=2^5$ and dataset with $n=2^8$ on Figure \ref{fig:shapley_runtime}.
-All results were obtained with our open-source framework.
+All results are obtained with our open-source Shapley value approximation framework.
 These average runtimes of the approximation techniques are in line with the known and new theoretical results discussed in Sections \ref{sec:shapley_related_work} and \ref{sec:shapley_algorithm}.
-The precise estimates of Shapley values obtained with \textit{Troupe} come at a time cost.
+The precise estimates of Shapley values obtained with \textit{Troupe} come at a runtime cost.